What Is Tax Planning?

 Most tax professionals are excellent at filing returns, but that's not planning.
 Filing is reactive—it reports last year and trims where possible.

 Tax planning is proactive.
-We design decisions before year-end—aligning income, entity choice, timing, compensation, and deductions—so your tax bill reflects a smarter strategy rather than a last-minute scramble.
+The goal is to keep your taxes at their lowest possible levels over time.
+We plan during the year, —aligning income, entity choice, timing, compensation, and deductions—so your tax bill reflects a smarter strategy rather than a last-minute scramble.

 Why It Matters